 Please be aware that pre-dentistry is not a major.
 You should select a major based on your area of interest, but science majors are recommended in order to satisfy the prerequisite courses while you pursue your HBU degree.
-Biochemistry/Molecular Biology, Biology and Chemistry majors are especially compatible with the above designated courses and are recommended by the Health Professions Office.
+Biochemistry-Molecular Biology, Biology and Chemistry majors are especially compatible with the above designated courses and are recommended by the Health Professions Office.

-Mrs. Cathy Capes is the Coordinator of the Health Professions Programs.
-We are available for advising and questions on selecting majors, extracurricular activities, leadership experience, community service and clinical experience by e-mail or by making an appointment.
-Please contact us at firstname.lastname@example.org
+Mrs. Cathy Capes is the Health Professions Director.
+She is available for advising and questions on selecting majors, extracurricular activities, leadership experience, community service and clinical experience by e-mail (firstname.lastname@example.org

 Meet with other pre-dental students

-The Pre-Dental Society, meets monthly and students will enjoy presentations from dentists, tour dental schools and participate in dental related community service projects.
+HBU has a student group for all students interested in a career in dentistry.
+The Pre-Dental Society meets monthly and students will enjoy presentations from dentists, tour dental schools and participate in dental related community service projects.
 Please contact Dr. Rachel Hopp, faculty sponsor at email@example.com

-Receiving Letters of Evaluation for application to dental school.
+Receiving Letters of Evaluation for application to dental school

 Entry into dental school is a competitive process.
 Successful students are encouraged to fulfill all course pre-requisites during their first 2 ½ years, take the DAT during their junior year, and apply to dental school during the summer after their junior year.
 Students must also acquire a letter(s) of evaluation as part of their application package.
 The letter(s) can be in either of two forms.

 •The first form is the Composite Letter of Evaluation Package.
 This type is the one preferred by the professional schools.
 This package contains comments by the science faculty, advisors, and evaluations performed by the Applicant Evaluation Committee.
 In order to obtain this letter, an HBU student must:

-Complete 30 semester hours at HBU of which 16 are science courses.
+1. Complete 30 semester hours at HBU of which 16 are science courses.

-Complete 13 of the 14 pre-requisites courses (46 hrs is the total required) listed in the table above.
+2. Complete 13 of the 14 pre-requisites courses (46 hrs is the total required) listed in the table above.
 If 13 classes have not been completed, the student will be referred to the Medical Professions Advisory Committee, for evaluation and comments to be included in the Evaluation Package.

-Register with the Health Professions Office (room S219) to indicate their intention to apply to medical/dental school.
+3. Register with the Health Professions Office (room S219) to indicate their intention to apply to medical/dental school.
 This registration should occur between January 15 and Mar 1 of the application year.

-Attend a 30 minute scheduled interview with the Applicant Evaluation Committee during the spring semester prior to application.
+4. Attend a 30 minute scheduled interview with the Applicant Evaluation Committee during the spring semester prior to application.
 In addition to these requirements, students are highly encouraged to attend the series of three workshops designed to acquaint students with the on-line Texas Medical and Dental Schools Application Service, the format of a successful personal statement and the expectations of the medical school faculty at the interview.

 The second form is the Individual Evaluation Letter Package.
 This type can be used in lieu of the Composite Package, if the student cannot attend the interview/ workshops or register in advance, as required above.
 This package consists of two individual recommendation letters from faculty members, a cover letter by the Health Professions Office and may also include a letter from a health care professional.
 To obtain this letter, a student must:

-Complete 24 semester hours at HBU, of which 16 are science courses
+1. Complete 24 semester hours at HBU, of which 16 are science courses

-Register with the Health Professions Office and turn in the two recommendation letters, obtained from professors in your major.
+2. Register with the Health Professions Office and turn in the two recommendation letters, obtained from professors in your major.
 We recommend that you include at least one science professor.

-University of Texas Dental Branch at Houston
+•The University of Texas Dental Branch at Houston

-University of Texas Health Science Center at San Antonio Dental School
+•The University of Texas Health Science Center at San Antonio Dental School

-Baylor College of Dentistry
+•Baylor College of Dentistry

-Tufts School of Dental Medicine
+•Tufts School of Dental Medicine